 Comparability is an expression of confidence with which one data set can be compared to another.
 The objective of comparability is to ensure that data developed during the investigation are comparable to Site knowledge and adequately address applicable criteria or standards established by the USEPA and NDEP.
 This QAPP addresses comparability by specifying laboratory methods that are consistent with the current standards of practice, as approved by the USEPA and NDEP and by adhering to strict QA/QC procedures.
-Field methods are discussed in the field SOPs (BRC and MWH 2006, in preparation) and adhere to practices consistent with the policies of the NDEP.
+Field methods are discussed in the FSSOP (BRC, ERM and MWH 2007) and adhere to practices consistent with the policies of the NDEP.